Buffers

 to partially update a GPU buffer by copying after a start index given by

-but we don’t use this functionality here and we
+position but we don’t use this functionality here and we

 always copy from index zero.
 It is the responsibility of the renderer to

-decide when to trigger MoveCpuToGpu
+decide when to trigger MoveCpuToGpu.

 Clearing the Buffers